isnik09/dsa_py/002_recursion/000_recursion.md

 - Iteration does not use recursive call stack, so it has better space complexity.
 - Recursion has both ascending phase  (calling phase) and descending phase (returning phase)
 - Iteration only has ascending phase.

+## Ways to write base condition
+- Think about last valid input or first invalid input instead of thinking about entire recursion function.

+## Recurrence relation
+Express the solution of a problem as a function of the solutions to smaller instances of the same problem.